jisellejones/Predict_Wildfire_Spread/README.md

 - Jiselle will merge all pull requests to the main branch
 - Jiselle will check the repo each day for pull requests
 - Team members will also communicate via meetings or chats when branches are ready to be merged
--
-- Team will meet at
+- Team will meet on M/W during class and will determine other meeting times over the week at Mondays class or Saturday office hours
-- Team

 ## Project Overview - Predict Wildfire Spread